Silvio de Lellis

-Silvio de Lellis, recorded as Sylvio de Lellis in Canadian sources (born in 1923 in Rome, Italy - died in 1998 in Rome) was an Italian luthier.
+Silvio de Lellis, recorded as Sylvio de Lellis in Canadian sources (1923 Rome, Italy – 1998 Rome) was an Italian luthier.

 He was the second son of Baron de Lellis, a descendant of the family which gave birth to St Camillus de Lellis, in the 16th century.
 Silvio de Lellis apprenticed as a violin maker and was destined to take over a piano factory belonging to the family in Czechoslovakia, which the Communist take-over prevented.
 He had to practice his craft for a living afterwards.
 In 1949 he took first prize at the Concorso Internazionale di Liuteria in Cremona.